sourcegraph/about/handbook/engineering/web/frontend-platform/wildcard-component-library.md

 - In Storybook
 - Built with a clear case for reusability

-## Sharing updates to the components system
+## Sharing updates to the component system
 To keep other teams informed about the changes to the component system, we should share updates:
 - In the FE Platform Team weekly email
 - In the #progress channel